halfline/ai-workflows/goose/README.md

-# Goose AI Agent Framework
+# Reverse Dependency Testing

-This directory contains all Goose AI related components for the AI Workflows platform.
+This directory contains all reverse dependency testing components for the AI Workflows platform.

 ## Container Builds